Border Collie dog receiving vaccination.

 Canine distemper

-Canine distemper was a major killer of canines in the past.
-Now, it is common mainly in shelters and pet stores, but it is still widely seen in the wild, making it a constant risk.
+Canine distemper was a major killer of dogs in the past.
+Now, it is common mainly in shelters and pet stores.
+However, it is still widely seen in the wild, making it a constant risk.
 Distemper is a devastating disease that can severely impact a dog’s health, particularly their nervous system.
 This potentially fatal virus most often affects young dogs, although it can attack at any age.

 Canine parvovirus